 During the trial, accused Robert Black described MacDonald as “a queer” to the all male jury, who had attempted to touch Mackie.
 Black said Mackie protested and pushed MacDonald away, and the man lost his footing and fell into the creek.
 Black said MacDonald sat in the water, then got up and walked away down stream.
-Black said after leaving the area and going to a nearby strip mall, he returned to the area out of worry for MacDonald.
-He told friends MacDonald had lots of money on him so they would agree to help in the search.

 On June 5, 1965, after a two week trial, Black and Mackie were found guilty of capital murder and sentenced to death.
 The jury deliberated for just three hours.
 Both men were stunned and continued to proclaim their innocence.
 However, Justice William D. Parker did not disagree with the jury’s finding which made a strong recommendation for mercy.
 However, there was no leeway in the sentencing and the Justice had no choice but to pass the death sentence.